Gori/air/docs/questions-and-results.md

   - Auth: Clerk; requires a valid user and `company_id` from Clerk public metadata.
   - Steps:
     1. Load employee UUID (`getUserId`) and `company_id` (`getCompanyId`).
     2. If the employee has no `question_instances`, call `initializeEmployeeQuestions(employeeId, companyId)` to create one instance per active base question, with sequential `ordinal` starting at 1.
+Any questions whose `dimension` starts with `usage_` are ordered to the front so they appear first.
     3. Return the next unanswered instance by ascending `ordinal` via `getNextQuestion(employeeId)`.
     4. Include progress: `{ current: nextQuestion.ordinal, total: allInstances.length }`.